qianxliu/qianxliu/README.md

 - 🌱 I’m currently learning: everything!
 I'm a noob in many fields.
 - 💬 Ask me about: interesting/serious(rigorous) questions!
 - 📫 How to reach me: email me!

-- ⚡ Fun fact: Also could help you 古文/唐诗/宋词/元曲，围棋.
-I like 唐诗 very much in my youth.
+An idealist who try to be more pragmatic.

-An idealist who try to be more pragmatic. <!--Inconsistent existence-->
+English is not my first language.